tberg12/ocular/README.md

 * `-minDocBatchSize`: The minimum number of documents that may be used to make a batch for updating parameters.
 If the last batch of a pass will contain fewer than this many documents, then lump them in with the last complete batch.
 Useful if you are transcribing a large number of documents, and want to have Ocular slowly improve the model as it goes.
 (Only relevant if learnFont is set to true and updateDocBatchSize is used.)
 Default is to always lump remaining documents in with the last complete batch.

-* `-outputPath`: Path of the directory that will contain output transcriptions and line extractions.
-Required.

-* `-extractedLinesPath`: Path of the directory where the line-extraction images should be read/written.
-If the line files exist here, they will be used; if not, they will be extracted and then written here.
-Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
-If ignored, the document will simply be read from the original document image file, and no line images will be written.
-Default: Don't read or write line image files.

-* `-outputFontPath`: Path to write the learned font file to.
-Required if learnFont is set to true, otherwise ignored.
+##### Language Model Re-training Options

-* `-retrainLM`: Should the language model be updated during font training?
+* `-retrainLM`: Should the language model be updated based on the input documents?
 Default: false

 * `-outputLmPath`: Path to write the retrained language model file to.
 (Only relevant if retrainLM is set to true.)
 Default: Don't write out the trained LM.

+##### Glyph Substitution Model Options

 * `-allowGlyphSubstitution`: Should the model allow glyph substitutions?
 This includes substituted letters as well as letter elisions.
 Default: false

+The following options are only relevant if allowGlyphSubstitution is set to "true".

-* `-gsmSmoothingCount`: The default number of counts that every glyph gets in order to smooth the glyph substitution model estimation.
+* `-inputGsmPath`: Path to the input glyph substitution model file.
+Default: Don't use a pre-initialized GSM.
+(Learn one from scratch).

+* `-gsmPower`: Exponent on GSM scores.
-Default: 1.0
+Default:

-* `-noCharSubPrior`: The prior probability of not-substituting the LM char.
+* `-gsmNoCharSubPrior`: The prior probability of not-substituting the LM char.
 This includes substituted letters as well as letter elisions.
 Default: 0.9999999

-* `-retrainGSM`: Should the glyph substitution model be updated during font training?
+* `-retrainGSM`: Should the glyph substitution model be updated based on the input documents?
+Default: false

+* `-outputGsmPath`: Path to write the retrained glyph substitution model file to.
+(Only relevant if retrainGSM is set to true.)
+Default: Don't write out the trained GSM.

+* `-gsmSmoothingCount`: The default number of counts that every glyph gets during training in order to smooth the glyph substitution model estimation.
+(Only relevant if retrainGSM is set to true.)
+Default: 1.0

+* `-gsmUsePrevLmChar`: Should the GSM consider (condition on) the previous LM char when deciding the glyph to output?
 (Only relevant if allowGlyphSubstitution is set to true.)
 Default: false

-* `-inputGsmPath`: Path to the input glyph substitution model file.
+* `-gsmMinCountsForEval`: A glyph-context combination must be seen at least this many times in the last training iteration if it is to be allowed in the evaluation GSM.
+This restricts spurious substitutions during evaluation.
 (Only relevant if allowGlyphSubstitution is set to true.)
-Default: Don't use a pre-initialized GSM.

-* `-outputGsmPath`: Path to write the retrained glyph substitution model file to.
-(Only relevant if allowGlyphSubstitution and retrainGSM are set to true.)
-Default: Don't write out the trained GSM.

-* `-allowLanguageSwitchOnPunct`: A language model to be used to assign diacritics to the transcription output.
-Default: true
+Default: 2

+##### Line Extraction Options

 * `-binarizeThreshold`: Quantile to use for pixel value thresholding.
 (High values mean more black pixels.)
 Default: 0.12